-5. As per Directorate's Order no. 15072-15871 dated 23 March 1999 "All pre-primary schools being run by the registered society/ trust in Delhi as Branches of the recognized schools by the appropriate authority in or outside the scheet premises shall be deemed as one Institution for all Purposes".
-Further, the Hon'ble High Cost of Delhi in the matter of Social Jurist vs. the Govt. of NCT of Delhi & others concluded the control for any proper reason or rationale to keep Pre-school apart and segregated by those regular schools where Preschool facilities exist and admission starts from that stage."
+5. As per Directorate's Order no. 15072-15871 dated 23 March 1999 "All pre-primary schools being run by the registered society/ trust in Delhi as Branches of the recognized schools by the appropriate authority in or outside the school premises shall be deemed as one Institution for all Purposes".
+Further, the Hon'ble High Court of Delhi in the matter of Social Jurist vs. the Govt. of NCT of Delhi & others concluded "We do not find any proper reason or rationale to keep Pre-school apart and segregated by those regular schools where Preschool facilities exist and admission starts from that stage."

-During the process of evaluation of fee hits proposal submitted by the school for FY 2018-2019, it was identified that St. George's School operating from class 1) was admitting most of the students directly from the pre-school - "Configuration George's Kinder Garten School " based on the information provided by the school, which contact that basis has been considered as feeder school of St. George's School.
-According's, the conditions and requirements applicable to St. George's School would apply in the same connect to "St. George's Kinder Garten School".
+During the process of evaluation of fee hike proposal submitted by the school for FY 2019-2020, it was identified that St. George's School (operating from class 1) was admitting most of the students directly from the pre-school - "St. George's Kinder Garten School " based on the information provided by the school, which on that basis has been considered as feeder school of St. George's School.
+Accordingly, the conditions and requirements applicable to St. George's School would apply in the same manner to "St. George's Kinder Garten School".

-The school had not submitted details of feerior achool along with its proposal for enhancement of fee for FY 2018-2019.
-However, the sciencial information later during the course of evaluation of the fee increase proposal, which have been considered while evaluating the fee increase proposal of the school.
+The school had not submitted details of feeder school along with its proposal for enhancement of fee for FY 2019-2020.
+However, the school submitted the financial information later during the course of evaluation of the fee increase proposal, which have been considered while evaluating the fee increase proposal of the school.
 The figures included in this order are combined for both St. George's School and St. George's Kinder Garten School.